-As family court attorneys in Charleston, we know that divorces can be an intensely stressful experience for any child, regardless of the child’s age or developmental level.
-Whether a child will be traumatized by a divorce depends not only on the child’s resiliency, but also on the environment created by the divorcing parents.
+As child custody lawyers in Charleston, we know that divorces can be an intensely stressful experience for any child, regardless of the child’s age or developmental level.
+Whether a child will be traumatized by a divorce depends not only on the child’s resiliency but also on the environment created by the divorcing parents.

 Divorcing parents can decrease the impact on their children by following guidelines with their children, by avoiding conflict with the other parent, and by maintaining their own well-being: